Champagne Pools, K’gari (Fraser Island), Queensland © Tourism Australia

-4 days exploring Fraser Island
+4 days exploring K’gari (Fraser Island)

 Wild, untamed beaches, soaring dinosaur forests, giant dunes, striking freshwater lakes and bountiful wildlife make this UNESCO-listed island feel utterly otherworldly.